Xabi Alonso: Real Madrid

 On 25 May 2025, Alonso's former club Real Madrid announced his appointment as head coach for the next three seasons, starting from 1 June 2025.
-He replaced Carlo Ancelotti, who was his manager at both Real Madrid from 2013 to 2014 and at Bayern Munich from 2016 to 2017.
+He replaced Carlo Ancelotti, who was his manager at both Real Madrid from 2013–2014 and at Bayern Munich from 2016–2017.

 He debuted as Real Madrid head coach in the club's 2025 FIFA Club World Cup opener versus Al-Hilal on 18 June, which resulted in a 1–1 draw.
-Four days later, Alonso got his first win for Los Blancos, following a 3–1 scoreline against Pachuca despite going down to ten men in the 7th minute.
-Real Madrid were eliminated in the semi-finals on 9 July 2025 following a 4-0 defeat to Paris Saint-Germain, marking Alonso's first loss as Real Madrid's manager.
+Four days later, Alonso got his first win for Los Blancos, following a 3–1 scoreline against Pachuca despite going down to ten men in the seventh minute.
+Real Madrid were eliminated in the semi-finals on 9 July 2025 following a 4–0 defeat to Paris Saint-Germain, marking Alonso's first loss as Real Madrid's manager.

 He began the domestic campaign strongly, earning the La Liga Manager of the Month award for August 2025 after a perfect start to the season.
+Although Real Madrid secured a 2–1 victory over rivals Barcelona to go five points clear at the top of La Liga by late October, the team subsequently dropped important points and lost first place in the standings amid a downturn in results later in the following months.

+On 12 January 2026, Alonso left Real Madrid by mutual consent one day after a 3–2 loss to Barcelona in the Supercopa de España final.
+His managerial stint was marked with controversy due to disputes with Vinícius Júnior.

+Chelsea

+On 17 May 2026, Premier League club Chelsea appointed Alonso as their new manager on a four-year contract, starting from 1 July 2026.

+On 24 August 2026, Alonso won his first match in charge of Chelsea in the West London derby with a 3–2 victory against Fulham at Craven Cottage who are managed by his ex-teammate Álvaro Arbeloa.